sunPi/ToRNAdoTeam-SRP/README.md

 > Phase 2: Re-analysis of data using R

 All the Rscripts were posted for free re-use by the authors.

 > Phase 3: Website Construction

-We constructed a website which presents the graphs/outcomes of our re-analysis on our slider.
+We constructed a website which presents the graphs/outcomes of our re-analysis.
 The user can compare the results by selecting/choosing which result they want to see and compare with.
+The results of individual genes can be searched for using our search engine.

 Our website can be found on following this link: https://www406.lamp.le.ac.uk/index.html (You have to login via University of Leicester HPC)